0x4f53/Wristkey/README.md

 # Wristkey

 A completely offline, open-source, sideloadable and standalone two-factor authentication application for Wear OS watches.
-It does not need your watch to be paired to a phone to work.
+Wristkey does not need your watch to be paired to a phone to work.
 It supports both square and round watches, has theme customization, backup options and more!

 <img src = screenshots/wristkey-mockup.png alt="mockup">